 One way to solve this is by using an in-app feedback tool like Instabug that automatically captures all the data you might need and offers a channel for you to communicate with your testers to ask for more information.
 Tools like this have proven to increase user feedback by 750%.

-You can also check out What to Ask Your Beta Testers to Get Better Feedback and How to Maximize Engagement by Keeping Your Beta Testers in the Loop for more information about how to learn the most from your beta testers.
+You can also check out In-App Survey Questions: Guidelines and Templates for more information about how to learn the most from your beta testers.

 Instabug is the top Android beta testing tool for mobile apps.
 It provides the most useful metadata on the market, exceptional user support, and an in-app communication channel to chat with your beta testers.